GandhiCloudLab/envizi-api/readme.md

 - For Australia, New Zealand and ASEAN users - https://auapi.envizi.com/api
 - For US and Canada users - https://usapi.envizi.com/api
 - For UK and South African users - https://ukapi.envizi.com/api

-A valid Envizi user name and password must be supplied for authentication.

 ## API Authentication